Sorority Babes in the Slimeball Bowl-O-Rama: Plot

-Three nerdy frat boys, Calvin, Jimmie, and Keith, follow and spy on the Tri-Delta sorority group, which is holding an initiation ceremony.
-Sorority members Babs, Rhonda, and Frankie prepare for the ritual while newcomers Taffy and Lisa wait.
-Observed by the frat boys outside their house, the two initiates get spanked by a paddle and are sprayed with whipped cream during the initiation.
-While the girls clean themselves, the boys enter the house; the girls catch them there.
-The boys are then sent, with the pledges, on a mission to steal a trophy from a nearby bowling alley.
+Three nerdy frat boys, Calvin, Jimmie, and Keith, follow and spy on the Tri-Delta sorority group and are caught by pledges Taffy and Lisa and members Babs, Rhonda, and Frankie.
+The boys are sent with the girls on a mission to steal a trophy from a nearby bowling alley.
 Unbeknownst to them, Babs' father runs the mall where the bowling alley is located and watches the group through security cameras.

 The group enters the bowling alley and encounters Spider, a stoic biker burgling the alley with a crowbar.
 With her help, they break into the trophy room and, upon accidentally dropping the bowling trophy, unleash an imp named Uncle Impie who offers each of them one wish for freeing him.
-Jimmie is granted his wish of gold stacks, Taffy her wish of being the Prom Queen, and Keith his wish of having sex with Lisa.
-Lisa does not get a wish as Uncle Impie casts a spell on her that transforms her into a sex vixen.
-Suspicious of the imp, Spider and Calvin decline his offer.
+Jimmie wishes for gold, Taffy to be Prom Queen, and Keith to have sex with Lisa.
+Lisa does not get a wish she is transformed into a sex vixen.
+Suspicious of the imp, Spider and Calvin do not make a wish.

-Uncle Impie then attacks the sorority trio from the camera; Frankie is turned into the Bride of Frankenstein; and Rhonda is turned into a demon minion; Babs flees.
-After Babs is rendered unconscious from touching the mall's doors (which Uncle Impie has electrified to keep the group from leaving), the group finds out that the wishes requested were not really granted, with Jimmie's gold made out of wood and Taffy's dress disappearing.
+Uncle Impie attacks the sorority members, turning Frankie is turned into the Bride of Frankenstein and Rhonda into a demon minion.
+The group finds out that the wishes requested were not really granted, with Jimmie's gold made out of wood and Taffy's dress disappearing.